norjs/debug/README.md

 Development or production mode tests
 ------------------------------------

-You can test for development/production mode (NODE_ENV) with the `debug.isProduction()` and `debug.isDevelopment()` which will return boolean values, `true` or `false`.
+You can test for development and/or production mode (NODE_ENV) with the `debug.isProduction()` and `debug.isDevelopment()` which will return boolean values, `true` or `false`.